Anthony Scaramucci Makes Debut, Names Sanders New Press Secretary

 Like Spicer, he didn’t shy away from endorsing some of the president’s wild-eyed conspiracy theories:

-He ended things with a very un-Spicer like flourish:
+But he ended things with a very un-Spicer like flourish:

 Comments